 Chapter 8 covers the administration of the Act and provides for the making of regulations, consultation and public participation.
-In terms of the regulations and of specific pertinence to the African Penguin is the 'Threatened or Protected Species (TOPS) Regulations' which was gazetted on 23 February 2007 as amended on 28 January 2008.
-The purpose of these regulations include (not all inclusive of what is stated) to:
+In terms of the regulations and of specific pertinence to the African Penguin is the Threatened or Protected Species (TOPS) Regulations, 2007, which were published in Gazette No. 29657 on 23 February 2007, and entered into force on 1 June 2007.
+The purpose of these regulations include to: